datacamp-content/courses-introduction-to-shell/README.md

 they will need in the summative assessment.*

-*In order to create formative assessments, the you'll work backward from the summative assessment written in Step 2.*
+*In order to create formative assessments, you'll work backward from the summative assessment written in Step 2.*

 *Output: 2-3 formative assessments for each chapter of the course.
 As with the summative assessments,